 If you have recently experienced the death of a loved one and you believe that there was foul play or negligence involved, you should discuss your case with a personal injury attorney right away.
 Beyond the strict two-year statute of limitations to file a wrongful death claim, investigating and proving a wrongful death claim in Texas will take considerable time, energy, and resources.
 It is critically important to make sure all the relevant evidence is preserved so that any person or company who played a role in the wrongful death can be held to answer.
 That is the main reason why it is in your best interest to speak with a lawyer sooner rather than later.

 An Austin wrongful death lawyer near you can help ensure that you meet those deadlines, as well as offer helpful advice on creating an estate, documenting evidence for your wrongful death claim, and investigating the circumstances surrounding your loved one’s death.
 We can help you identify the individuals and parties that may be to blame — and ensure that those parties are held accountable for their negligent actions.

 The process of bringing forth wrongful death and survival actions against large corporations, insurance providers, and other entities can be quite difficult.
-A local personal injury lawyer will not only be intimately familiar with the laws and regulations in your area, they’ll also be able to provide nearby resources, such as medical providers and funeral services to help you make arrangements for your loved one.
+An Austin personal injury lawyer will not only be intimately familiar with the laws and regulations in your area, they’ll also be able to provide nearby resources, such as medical providers and funeral services to help you make arrangements for your loved one.

 Our personal injury attorneys at FVF Law have years of experience on their side.
 We know the local court systems, which helps us navigate through your case efficiently.
-As locals, we can also relate to jurors in our community.
+As Austin locals, we can also relate to jurors in our community.
 We will help you fight to assert your rights and properly investigate your case.